-BUU33521 Management Accounting for Business Decisions I
+BUU33521 Management Accounting for Business Decisions I 2025/26

 (5 ECTS)

-Office Hours: By Appointment (via email)
+Office Hours: By Appointment (use email to arrange appointments)

 Pre-Requisite:

-BUU22530 - Introduction to Accounting
+BUU22530 - Introduction to Accounting.

 Module Description: